petsc/petsc/doc/faq/index.rst

 ``--with-clanguage=c``.
 In our experience they will deliver very similar performance (speed), but if one is concerned they should just try both and see if one is faster.

-How Come When I Run The Same Program On The Same Number Of Processes I Get A "Different" Answer?
+How come when I run the same program on the same number of processes I get a "different" answer?
 ------------------------------------------------------------------------------------------------

 Inner products and norms in PETSc are computed using the ``MPI_Allreduce()`` command.
 For